 The baseline calculation for the number of systems with color, taste and odor drinking water quality issues is based on the number of complaints reported in the SWRCB EAR database.
 To normalize the data, the complaints per 1,000 connections are used.
-Based on data provided in the SWRCB EAR database, in 2020, there were 605 taste and odor complaints across 82 water systems with 1,863,856 connections (see Table 23 for taste and odor complaints by system), and 1,461 color complaints across 94 water systems with 1,937,102 connections (see Table 24 for color complaints by system).
-Converting to complaints per 1,000 connections results in a baseline of 0.32 taste and odor complaints per 1,000 connections and 0.75 color complaints per 1,000 connections.
+Based on data provided in the SWRCB EAR database, in 2020, there were 605 taste and odor complaints across 82 water systems with 1,863,856 connections (see Table 24 for taste and odor complaints by system), and 1,461 color complaints across 94 water systems with 1,937,102 connections (see Table 25 for color complaints by system).
+Converting to complaints per 1,000 connections and 0.75 color complaints per 1,000 connections.
 Note that these calculations only include systems with these complaints regardless of number of connections.